Conflict prevention

 • The route is already locked by another person.

-• The same person already has a route lock on that route in another version of the database in which they are currently working.
+• The same person already has a route lock on that route in another version.

 • Another person has event locks on that route (provided that the lock transfer conditions aren't met).

-• The same person has event locks on that route in another version of the database.
+• The same person has event locks on that route in another version.

-When conflict prevention is enabled, you can edit an event after acquiring a lock on that event layer under these conditions:
+When conflict prevention is enabled, you can edit an event after acquiring a lock on that event layer under the following conditions:

 • The same person already has a route lock (for the route on which the event is located) in the same version.

-When conflict prevention is enabled, you can't edit an event under these conditions:
+When conflict prevention is enabled, you can't edit an event under the following conditions:

 • Geodatabase conflicts exist in the current version.